JasonSonith/personal/log-analyzer/README.md

-# AI Threat Detector and Analyzer
+#  Threat Detector and Analyzer

 ## Overview
 The **AI Threat Detector and Analyzer** is a Python-based tool that parses system log files, detects suspicious login activity, and generates structured summaries.